Operations Bureau

 Chaplains Corps

 The Pueblo Police Chaplains Corps is a volunteer unit made up of pastors from local churches and other organizations.
-The mission of the Pueblo Law Enforcement Chaplain Corps is 2-fold: the Chaplain Corps is a resource for area law enforcement officers and their families in times of plight and grief, and it provides comfort, assistance and/or spiritual guidance to citizens during times of victimization, crisis and distress.
+The mission of the Pueblo Law Enforcement Chaplain Corps is 2-fold: the Chaplain Corps is a resource for area law enforcement officers and their families in times of plight and grief, and it provides comfort, assistance and/or spiritual guidance to citizens during times of victimization, crisis, and distress.